What is an Initial Outlay?

 An initial outlay refers to the initial investments needed in order to begin a given project.
 For instance, if opening a new factory, a company would need to purchase new land and machinery in order to get the project going.

 Usually, a company’s management will base their decision to pursue certain projects based on profitability metrics or strategic value.
 Nonetheless, they should also take into account the initial outlay of capital required to pursue the selected project, as well as which sources of capital they intend to draw upon.
 The initial outlay is used in the calculation of NPV.

 How is Initial Outlay Calculated?

 The initial outlay for projects can be calculated with the following formula:

 - Fixed Capital Investment – refers to the investment made in order to purchase new equipment required for the project.
 This cost also encompasses installation and shipping costs involved with purchasing equipment.
 This is often considered to be a long-term investment.

-- Working Capital Investment – refers to the investment made at the beginning of the project to cover the operating expenses of the project (for example, raw materials inventory).
+- Working Capital Investment – refers to the investment made at the beginning of the project to cover the initial operating expenses of the project (for example, raw materials inventory).
 This part of the initial outlay is often considered to be a short-term investment.

 - Salvage Value – refers to the cash proceeds collected from the sale of old equipment or assets.
 Such proceeds are only realized if a company actually decides to sell off older assets.
 For example, if the project was an overhaul of a production facility, this might involve selling off old equipment.
 However, if the project is centered around expanding into a brand new production facility, there may not be any older equipment to be sold.
-Thus, the term only applies in cases where there the company is selling off older fixed assets.
-The salvage value is often times quite close to the prevailing market value for the particular asset.
+Thus, the term only applies in cases where there the company is selling off older fixed assets in connection with beginning the new project.
+The salvage value is often quite close to the prevailing market value for the particular asset.